Top

 Living Trusts

 Like a will, a living trust lays out your wishes for what you would like to happen to your assets, your dependents, and your heirs after you die.
 A living trust, however, skips the expensive and time-consuming process of probate and allows your trustee to execute your instructions as your living trust specifies at your death or if you become incapacitated.
-If you are considering whether to draw up a living trust or not, speak with our Las Vegas attorney for legal help.
+If you are considering whether to draw up a living trust or not, speak with our trust attorney for legal help.

-You need trustworthy advice when considering your assets and family, and for over 50 years, Bowler Twitchell LLP, has been providing counsel for individuals who need assistance planning for the future.
-We are a highly-regarded team of legal professionals who have been recognized by Super Lawyers® and have earned an A+ grade from the Better Business Bureau.
+You need trustworthy advice when considering your assets and family, and for over 50 years, Bowler Twitchell, LLP has been providing counsel for individuals who need assistance planning for the future.
+We are a highly regarded team of legal professionals who have been recognized by Super Lawyers® and have earned an A+ grade from the Better Business Bureau.
 You can trust our firm to have your best interests in mind at all times when drafting an estate plan that works for you.

-Wills vs Living Trusts
+Wills vs. Living Trusts

 To begin with, wills are signed and witnessed documents indicating how your assets will be distributed at your death.
-Wills are revocable and can be amended during your life and also let you choose a guardian for any minor children.
+Wills are revocable and can be amended during your life, and also let you choose a guardian for any minor children.

 A living trust can provide for a successor if you die or become incapacitated.
 The trustee is empowered to act and manage your property.